 Product development is also influenced by growth hacking, but what growth hackers usually do is dropping off the lab coats and testing the product on ground with people.

 The secret is in fusing all these elements together to come up with a product/service that has everything built within.
 So the product/service growth is not only restricted to the marketing activities.

 So programmers, marketers, designers and almost everyone involved in the production process should be driven by customer experience if they desire growth.
-There are no specific job descriptions or barriers between those who distribute the product and those who actually work on its development.
-Everyone knows a little about the others roles.
+There is no specific job description or barriers between those who distribute the product and those who actually work on its development.
+Everyone knows a little about the others' roles.

 “Growth hackers are a hybrid of marketer and coder, one who looks at the traditional question of 'How do I get customers for my product?' and answers with A/B tests, landing pages, viral factor, email deliver ability, and Open Graph."